Samuel W. Dana

 Samuel Whittlesey Dana (February 13, 1760 – July 21, 1830) was an American lawyer and politician from Middletown, Connecticut.
 He represented Connecticut in both the U.S. House of Representatives and Senate.

 Biography

-Born in Wallingford in the Connecticut Colony, Dana matriculated Yale College in 1771 at age 11, and graduated in 1775 at age 15.
-He studied law; was admitted to the bar in 1778, and practiced in Middletown, Connecticut.
+Born in Wallingford in the Connecticut Colony, Dana matriculated at Yale College in 1771 at the age of 11 and graduated in 1775 at the age of 15.
+He studied law, was admitted to the bar in 1778, and practiced in Middletown, Connecticut.

 Family

-His father was the clergyman James Dana (1735–1812), who was a nephew of Richard Dana (1699–1772), a lawyer, who was in turn a descendant through Caleb, second son of Daniel, who was the youngest son of Richard Dana, who came from England, settled in Cambridge in 1640, and died there about 1695.
-According to the family tradition, this last Richard was the son of a French Huguenot that settled in England in 1629.
+His father was the clergyman James Dana (1735–1812), who was a nephew of Richard Dana (1699–1772), a lawyer.
+Richard Dana was, in turn, a descendant through Caleb, the second son of Daniel, who was the youngest son of Richard Dana.
+The latter Richard Dana came from England, settled in Cambridge in 1640, and died there around 1695.
+According to family tradition, this Richard Dana was the son of a French Huguenot who settled in England in 1629.